lowlydba/dba-multitool/.github/CONTRIBUTING.md

 * Opening a feature request
 * Opening a :bug:
 * Increasing unit test coverage
-* Making a pull request to address any of the above
+* Making a pull request to address any of the above to the `development` branch

 ## Testing Locally